 An Annuity Plan, on the other hand, is a financial product providing a guaranteed income for life after a lump sum payment.
 Unlike pension plans, annuity plans do not have an accumulation phase.
 Instead, they focus solely on the disbursement phase.
 This makes annuities suitable for individuals who have already accumulated a retirement corpus and are looking for a stable income stream.

-- Annuities come in various forms - immediate annuities offering payouts immediately after purchase, and deferred annuities offering payouts at a future date.
+- Annuity plans come in various forms - immediate annuities offering payouts immediately after purchase, and deferred annuities offering payouts at a future date.
 The flexibility in payout options allows individuals to tailor their annuity plans according to their financial needs.
+An annuity calculator can help give you a clear idea on what your payout can be, based on your contributions.

 In India, annuity plans can be said to be popular due to their guaranteed returns and the security they offer against market volatility.